go-gorm/gorm.io/pages/docs/associations.md

 // Get distinct count of all users' teams db.Model(&users).Association("Team").Count()

-// For `Append`, `Replace` with batch data, arguments's length need to equal to data's length or will return error var users = []User{user1, user2, user3}
+// For `Append`, `Replace` with batch data, the length of the arguments needs to be equal to the data's length or else it will return an error var users = []User{user1, user2, user3}
 // e.g: we have 3 users, Append userA to user1's team, append userB to user2's team, append userA, userB and userC to user3's team db.Model(&users).Association("Team").Append(&userA, &userB, &[]User{userA, userB, userC})